How To Find Redfish In A New Area (Crystal River Fishing Report)

 Since this was my first time going up there and the fact that there are a ton of oyster beds and rocky bottom area that can significantly damage a boat, I went ahead and printed an areal map of the area from Google maps and marked the spots I wanted to fish on it.

-Next Step – Go Fishing
+Next Step – Go Catch The Redfish!!!

 I began getting very nervous as soon when I opened my car door after parking by the ramp to check it out…